hzeller/upnp-display/README.md

 Before we can see anything, we need to connect the LCD display.
 You need
-   - One HD44780 compatible 16x2 LCD display (_very_ common and cheap display)
+   - One HD44780 compatible 16x2 LCD display ( _very_ common and cheap display)
-   - One female 13x1 header connector; one row with 13 contacts to plug into one row of the Raspberry Pi GPIO pin
+   - One female 13x1 header connector: one row with 13 contacts to plug into one row of the Raspberry Pi GPIO header.
    - Cable and soldering iron (Of course, you can do it the breadboard way if you like)